japandotorg/shinku/docs/cog.rst

     If the file has an encoding hint, it will be honored when trying to read it.

-.. py:function:: jsk source <command_name: str>
+.. py:function:: shin source <command_name: str>

     Shows the source for a command, displaying it as an uploaded file if the user is on desktop and the content is small enough, otherwise, it displays it as a :class:`PaginatorInterface`.

-    This is similar to doing ``jsk cat`` on the source file, limited to the line span of the command.
+    This is similar to doing ``shin cat`` on the source file, limited to the line span of the command.

-.. py:function:: jsk rtt
+.. py:function:: shin rtt

     Calculates the round trip time between your bot and the API, using message sends and edits.
     The latency for each pass will be shown, as well as an average and standard deviation.

     This command will also output the websocket latency.

-.. py:function:: jsk sync [guild_ids...]
+.. py:function:: shin sync [guild_ids...]

     Sync global or guild application commands to Discord.